 Additionally, because JUCO transfer decisions and offers from colleges occur late in the year, some students may have missed deadlines to apply to the four-year school.
 Start your research early and be aware of admissions deadlines and program requirements.
 Meeting the NCAA transfer rules does not guarantee you will be admitted to a new school.

-One recruiting piece that will benefit two-year transfers is that the number of recruiting visits starts over and you can visit additional schools that you might not have visited in high school.
+One recruiting piece that will benefit two-year transfers is that the number of recruiting visits starts over and you can visit additional schools that you might not have visited in high school when first examining your college fit.
 Measuring your athletic ability after your time at your two-year school is crucial.
 Your time is limited upon transfer and you should go where you can play right away.
 Some 2-4 transfer student-athletes decide to sign with a school because of the allure of the big name or the playing caliber of the team.
 However, deciding on the school might not be your best bet if you have to wait for playing time.

 Remember, DI is not the only destination for sports after high school.
 NCAA DII and DIII programs can offer a rich experience for student-athletes to compete and earn a college degree.
 Learn more about why more than 195,000 student-athletes choose to compete at the DIII level in the Honest Game blog, “Is NCAA DIII for Me?”.